Jessica Meir: Personal life

 Meir played flute, piccolo, and saxophone in her youth, and enjoys reading classical literature.
 She enjoys recreational cycling, hiking, running, skiing, soccer and scuba diving, and holds a private pilot's license.

 Apart from English and Russian (required for astronaut training), she also speaks Swedish.
-Although Meir's nationality is American, due to also holding Swedish citizenship by virtue of her mother's country of birth, she is technically the first Swedish female citizenship-holder in space and the second Swedish citizenship-holder in space overall after ESA astronaut Christer Fuglesang.
+Although Meir's nationality is American, due to also holding Swedish citizenship by virtue of her mother's country of birth, she is technically the first Swedish female citizenship-holder in space and the second Swedish citizen in space overall after ESA astronaut Christer Fuglesang.

 Astronauts are allowed to bring a number of personal items to the International Space Station, and two among Meir's choices were an Israeli flag and a pair of novelty socks with Stars of David and menorahs.
 Most of Meir's relatives from her father's side reside in Israel.
 Meir has visited Israel twice: the first time as a teenager with her parents and her brother, and the second time in 2016 for work as an astronaut where she gave a talk in Haifa, Israel, at the International Space University summer session.
 Among other things, she also took pictures of Israel from space.

+On International Women's Day in 2023, Meir announced the recent birth of her first child, a girl, on her Instagram account.
+Her partner and co-parent is Duke Brady, an artist and biologist who grew up in Hawaii.
+He has appeared on two seasons of the Naked and Afraid series.